tari-project/tari/docs/src/reviewing_guide.md

 the node can hold up the processing on the requesting node.
    2. What happens if the node returns unexpected data?
 8. In cases where we have received data from a node, whether we requested it or not, if it is bad, is the node banned?
+9. Is this added data to the blockchain?
+Is the data malleable?
+Is the data committed to in a mining hash or signature?

 ### More specific things to look out for